Dakar 18

 Dakar 18 is a racing video game developed by Portuguese studio Bigmoon Entertainment and published by Deep Silver for PlayStation 4, Xbox One and Microsoft Windows.
 It is based on the annual rally raid organized by the Amaury Sport Organisation (A.S.O).
 It was the first officially licensed Dakar Rally game since Dakar 2: The World's Ultimate Rally in 2003.

 The Dakar Rally is an endurance race that's considered one of the most demanding events on the motorsports calendar.
 The 2018 running has a route of 9000 km, and it is the 10th Dakar Rally to be held in South America since the series' relocation from Europe and Africa in 2009.

 Gameplay

 Dakar 18 is set in an open world environment.
 It features both offline and online single-player and multiplayer modes.
 The game world is over 18,000 km^{2} in size and is completely explorable, surpassing the Guinness World Records for the biggest open world in racing videogames established by Fuel (approximately 14,400 km^{2} in size).
 Dakar 18 simulates 14 stages spread across Bolivia, Argentina and Peru that give the player freedom to explore environments built from satellite images of the region.

-In Dakar 18, players are challenged to face the biggest cross-country rally in the world.
-With a realistic navigation and orientation system that involves the official Road Books of Dakar Rally 2018, players follow instructions given by their navigator, and learn how to interpret the Road Book, to reach the finish line.
+Dakar 18 has players use the official Road Books of Dakar Rally 2018 to navigate it's open world.
+Players must follow the instructions given to them by their navigator and learn how to interpret the Road Book itself to finish a race.